 At several locations in the federal capital, Bernama observed that many henna tattoo artists offer dreamcatcher designs to their customers.

 One henna tattoo fan who wanted to be known only as Mira, 24, said she was surprised when a henna artist at a night market in Shah Alam, Selangor, told her that her stall was visited by officers from the Selangor Islamic Religious Department, who informed her that dreamcatcher designs are not allowed.

 Dream Catchers in Malaysia

-Henna Dream Catchers in Malaysia have been a very small trend since the last couple of years.
+Henna Dream Catchers in Malaysia have been a minimal trend for the last couple of years.
 And since the popularity of the dream catcher from one of the Korean television drama series, more Malaysians have shown interest in this.

-Due to the popularity of dream catcher among the local Malaysians, it probably caught on in other states hence the dream catcher henna ban in Malaysia came about.
+Due to the popularity of dream catcher among the local Malaysians probably caught on in other states; hence, the dream catcher henna ban in Malaysia came about.
 We are not sure if they will enforce this ban throughout the country too.

 To have a dream catcher henna ban in Malaysia comes as a shock to people as there is no significant proof that a dream catcher is a religious item.
 Obviously, the people involved in the ban has no accurate information on this as it is purely plucked from the sky.